Non-classifiability of Ergodic Flows up to Time Change: Preliminaries

 To state our results precisely we need some concepts explained below.
 The main tool is the idea of a reduction.
 See \cite{Kechris} and \cite{Fo18} for further information. \begin{defn} Let $X$ and $Y$ be Polish spaces and $A\subseteq X$, $B\subseteq Y$.
 A function $f:X\to Y$ \emph{reduces} $A$ to $B$ if and only if for all $x\in X$: $x\in A$ if and only if $f(x)\in B$.

 Such a function $f$ is called a Borel (respectively, continuous) reduction if $f$ is a Borel (respectively, continuous) function. \end{defn}

 $A$ being reducible to $B$ can be interpreted as saying that $B$ is at least as complicated as $A$.
 We note that if $B$ is Borel and $f$ is a Borel reduction, then $A$ is also Borel.
-Equivalently, if $f$ is a Borel reduction of $A$ to $B$ and $A$ is not Borel, then $B$ is not Borel. \begin{defn} If $\mathcal{S}$ is a collection of sets and $B\in\mathcal{S}$, then $B$ is called \emph{$\mathcal{S}$-complete} for Borel (respectively, continuous) reductions if and only if every $A\in\mathcal{S}$ is Borel (respectively, continuously) reducible to $B$. \end{defn}
+Equivalently, if $f$ is a Borel reduction of $A$ to $B$ and $A$ is not Borel, then $B$ is not Borel.

-Following the interpretation above $B$ is said to be at least as complicated as each set in $\mathcal{S}$. \begin{defn} If $X$ is a Polish space and $B\subseteq X$, then $B$ is \emph{analytic} if and only if it is the continuous image of a Borel subset of a Polish space.
+\begin{defn} If $X$ is a Polish space and $B\subseteq X$, then $B$ is \emph{analytic} if and only if it is the continuous image of a Borel subset of a Polish space.
 Equivalently, there is a Polish space $Y$ and a Borel set $C\subseteq X\times Y$ such that $B$ is the $X$-projection of $C$. \end{defn}

+\begin{defn} An analytic subset $A$ of a Polish space $X$ is called \emph{complete analytic} if every analytic set can be continuously reduced to $A$. \end{defn} Following the interpretation above, a complete analytic set $B$ is said to be at least as complicated as each analytic set.

 There are analytic sets that are not Borel (see, for example, \cite[section 14]{Kechris}).
 This implies that a complete analytic set is not Borel.
 The collection of ill-founded trees, which we describe below, is an example of a complete analytic set, and it is fundamental to our construction, as well as that in \cite{FRW}.